AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

   brew install llvm
   ~~~

-- Check that the command that opens the graphic window
+- Check that the command that opens the graphic window used by the visualization results functions
   ~~~
   quartz()
   ~~~